 "And we have to thank Katara for that.
 That is just another reason why she is the perfect woman for Zuko."

 "I agree wholeheartedly," Iroh said and he grinned as he stroked his small beard.
-"Now they only stopped being so stubborn and admitted their feelings, we could start planning their grand wedding!
+"Now if they only stopped being so stubborn and admitted their feelings, we could start planning their grand wedding!"

 Ursa laughed as they resumed their game.

 "Did I mention they make such a lovely couple?
 Imagine the beautiful grandchildren and grandnephews and nieces they would give us," she said dreamily before they broke into giggles and laughter like a pair of teenage girls.

 Katara sighed sadly as she made her lonely way back to the palace.
 A week had passed since she found out Zuko was the Blue Spirit and she still wondered how she did not realize it sooner.
 She remembered the dream she had and wondered if her subconscious somehow realized that the Blue Spirit was Zuko.
 He still kept close to her as she made her way to the infirmary in the Lower Ring and to the palace, always making sure she was safe, but on this night, he did not make an appearance.